-How long did it I suppose a better question is how long would it take someone to train to use spiral stabilisation if they wanted to be a master of the art and master the art interesting?
-A black dig that you ever get to be a master.
+I'm not sure that you ever get to be a master.
 Because I think as you start to work with different people with different conditions, you're learning with them anyway.
-But from my perspective, somebody who teaches on reformers, Pilates reformers, and the way I teach spiral stabilisation, this elastic cords work that will show you sits very very well with with the kind of correction and the postural correction and the improvement of someone's everyday function.
-So I mean, it's, it's it works with people who are post surgery and just need to be able to walk without pain through to, as Anthony said earlier, the, you know, professional athlete who wants to gain one or two or 3% more from their sport.
+But from my perspective, somebody who teaches on reformers, Pilates on reformers, and the way I teach spiral stabilisation, this elastic cords work that we'll show you, sits very, very well with the kind of correction and the postural correction and the improvement of someone's everyday function.
+So I mean, it works with people who are post-surgery and just need to be able to walk without pain through to, as Anthony said earlier, the, you know, professional athlete who wants to gain one or two or 3% more from their sport.
 And yeah, it's a constantly evolving thing.
-Whether or not you're somebody who has a fitness or personal training background, I think the basic level is it's a much more basic understanding of how to get the body moving again.
-And it's something that we can start for people who are still in wheelchair, perhaps, but regress to standing, and then to bring in other props and stepping up and down on things.
-And so then in a practical in practical terms, if somebody's watching this evening, we're getting way ahead of ourselves.
-If someone wants you to see me wants to know how to do this, obviously will demonstrate some stuff this evening, which they can take away knew straightaway, but if they want to have a reasonable arsenal of techniques, I'm assuming that there are courses How long are those courses, those courses?
-In two days as the introduction course, and I've got some slides from the introduction course, but the actual going back to your original question about the being the master it from a manual therapy therapist point of view, the actual techniques are not difficult.
-And anybody with a couple years training and start to realise what they realised that what they don't know, which is fine.
+Whether or not you're somebody who has a fitness or personal training background, I think the basic level is, it's a much more basic understanding of how to get the body moving again.
+And it's something that we can start for people who are still in wheelchair, perhaps, but have progressed to standing, and then to bring in other props and stepping up and down on things.

+So then in practical terms, if somebody's watching this evening, we're getting way ahead of ourselves here, if someone watching this evening wants to know how to do this, obviously we'll demonstrate some stuff this evening, which they can take away straightaway, but if they want to have a reasonable arsenal of techniques, I'm assuming that there are courses, how long are those courses?

+Those courses are two days, there's the introduction course, and I've got some slides from the introduction course.
+Actually, going back to your original question about being the master, from a manual therapist point of view, the actual techniques are not difficult.
+And anybody with a couple years training will start to realise that what they don't know, which is fine.
 And I think going on from that when you first train, you're sometimes unconsciously incompetent.
 You get better at things, hopefully.
 But hopefully, within 30 years, you'll become unconsciously competent.
-Now we need those people who've who've gone past that initial upset or two years, they've come out of college, whichever manual discipline they've come from.
+Now we need those people who've gone past that initial upset of two years, they've come out of college, whichever manual discipline they've come from.
 They're scientifically sound, they're medically safe.
 They've done all those things.
-So once they've got that sorted out, I think they can pick up the manual techniques very, very simply, the training, the basic 12 exercises that a taught, you can pick up in a couple of days, but it's always doing worse doing refreshers, I think, yeah.
+So once they've got that sorted out, I think they can pick up the manual techniques very, very simply, the training, the basic 12 exercises that are taught, you can pick up in a couple of days, but it's always worth doing refreshers, I think.

+Yeah.
 Now, you mentioned slides a moment ago.
-So I can just have a quick word with the audience.
+So if I can just have a quick word with the audience.
 We have got a number of slides to show this evening.
 They are from a huge deck of slides, which we potentially could have shown.
 We don't have permission to share those slides with you as handouts after the show.
-But we will give you some sort of resources that you can go to to get the information you need.
+But we will give you some sort of resources that you can go to get the information you need.
 And the reason we can't do that it's a copyright issue and permissions issue, which there's nothing we can do about that.
 I did also say we were going to talk about all the evidence and research and so on behind this.
 How long is that going to take us?